 For 125 years, we have been a church in the community with Open Hearts, Open Minds, and Open Doors.
-Our church has a rich history of leaders who embody what it means to be a Christian disciple by how they live out their beliefs in their daily lives.
+Our church has a rich history of community leaders who embody what it means to be a Christian disciple by how they have lived out their beliefs in their daily lives.
 We have challenged ourselves through God’s teachings and by learning about community needs and developing fresh ways to meet them.
 Our church has always been supportive of our community and its residents, having been considered by many throughout the years as a safe haven in times of storm.
 We strive to worship God by loving God, loving our fellow humans, loving ourselves, and loving God’s wonderful creation.
-We have striven to be a compelling witness to Christ through our words of love and our works of love.
+We work hard to be a compelling witness to Christ through our words of love and our works of love.

 We continue striving to be the Christ-centered family with a desire to do good for our community and world!
-We would love to see you be a part of that calling, too!

 The basement of the former wooden church was retained and continued to serve as a meeting place for Sunday School classes, meetings, and other social events.
 In the spring of 1961, plans began for a church addition.
 The crowded conditions of the Sunday School and the desire for a new kitchen and dining area prompted it.
 The educational wing broke ground on April 28th, 1963.
 Donn Hougen was the architect and the addition cost $185,750.
 Sunday School classes first met in the new building on December 15th, 1963 with a formal dedication held April 12th, 1964.
 In 1962, a lot was purchased west of the church and a home was removed to make way for a parking lot and enlarged in 1992 to meet the needs of a growing church.